acidanthera/VoodooPS2/README.md

 ### 32-bit Builds

-Currently builds are provided only for 64-bit systems.
+Currently, builds are provided only for 64-bit systems.
 32-bit/64-bit FAT binaries are not provided.
 But you can build your own should you need them.
 I do not test 32-bit, and there may be times when the repo is broken with respect to 32-bit builds, but I do check on major releases to see if the build still works for 32-bit.

 Here's how to build 32-bit (universal):